ronlanla/cover-client-js/docs/programmatic-interface.md

 If a test file with the expected name and path does not exist in the target directory then a new test class will be generated and written to disk at that location.

-For example, for a group of results that share a `sourceFilePath` of `/com/foo/bar/SomeClass.java`, when calling `writeTests` with a `directoryPath` of `/testDir`, the expected test file name and path will be `/testDir/com/foo/bar/SomeClassTest.java`.
+For example, when calling `writeTests` with a `directoryPath` of `/testDir`, a group of results that share a `sourceFilePath` of `/com/foo/bar/SomeClass.java` will have an expected test file name and path of `/testDir/com/foo/bar/SomeClassTest.java`

 If errors occur during test writing, the function will continue to attempt to write test files for each group of results, and finally reject with an error containing details of any errors that occurred (listed with the related `sourceFilePath`).